 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Wayland's family - View on Tribute Wall
+20 Trees, Flowers, or Condolences have been shared with support of Larry's family - View on Tribute Wall

 On February 9, 2024 Larry Hugh Killough, 81, of Monroe, NC entered into Heaven’s gates to be with his Lord and Savior whom he faithfully served; surrounded by his loving family.
 Larry was born on February 1, 1943 to the late Hurley Hamilton Killough and Kathleen Phillips Killough in Matthews, NC.
 Throughout his life, he exemplified what it means to be a loving husband, father, friend and “Paw” to all of his grandkids.

 Larry led a life of service and helping others, both personally and professionally.
 He never hesitated to extend a helping hand.
 For over six decades, he worked as a garage door technician where his expertise and knowledge were unparalleled.
 After retirement, Larry continued helping others through garage work, landscaping, and many other capacities.
 His tireless work ethic served as a testament to his remarkable character.

 On September 14, 1963 Larry married the love of his life, Mary Mullis, who he spent every day cherishing.
 Their enduring marriage stands as a shining example of love, respect and unwavering devotion, inspiring all who were fortunate enough to know them.